-The major strength of the IPv6 protocol is the use of fixed length 128 bit address fields.
+The major strength of IPv6 is the use of fixed-length, 128-bit address fields.
 Other packet header changes include the dropping of the fragmentation control fields from the IP header, dropping the header checksum and length, and altering the structure of packet options within the header and adding a flow label.
 But it is the extended address length that is the critical change with IPv6.
-A 128 bit address field allows an addressable range of 2 to the 128th power, and 2 to the power of 128 is an exceptionally large number.
-On the other hand if we are talking about a world that is currently capable of manufacturing more than a billion silicon chips every year, and recognizing that even a 10-3 density ration would be a real achievement, then maybe its not all that large a number after all.
-There is not doubt that such a protocol has the ability to encompass a network that spans billions of devices, which is a network attribute that is looking more and more necessary in the coming years.
+A 128-bit address field allows an addressable range of 2 to the 128th power, and 2 to the power of 128 is an exceptionally large number.
+On the other hand, if we are talking about a world that is currently capable of manufacturing more than a billion silicon chips every year, and recognizing that even a one in one thousand address utilization rate would be a real achievement, then maybe it is not all that large a number after all.
+There is no doubt that such a protocol has the ability to encompass a network that spans billions of devices, which is a network attribute that is looking more and more necessary in the coming years.